scrim-dev/JSON/README.md

 # JSON
-Json files for my apps
+Just some JSON files for my personal use